teaching-on-testbeds/ml-energy/notebooks/02-energy.md

 :::{.cell}
-## Measuring energy comsumption of neural networks
+## Energy and time to train a neural network
 In the previous notebook, we trained a model to classify music.
 Now, we’ll explore what happens when we vary the training hyperparameters, but train each model to the same validation **accuracy target**.
 We will consider:

 -   how much *time* it takes to achieve that accuracy target (“time to accuracy”)